 We consider the PICSI method to be a biologically more natural and effective form of fertilization in comparison to ICSI because only those sperm are chosen for fertilization that is able to form a bond with the oocyte cumulus complex, i.e. only mature sperm are selected

 This method is suitable for everyone but we highly recommend it especially in the following cases:

 - previous total failure or low fertilization even after ICSI

 - low embryo quality or their failure to develop

 The human embryo has an outer shell called as the zone pellucida.
 This layer sometimes is either thickened or hardened due to various reasons, like advanced maternal age, elevated FSH levels, PCOS or sometimes due to suboptimal cultural conditions hereditary etc. In such cases the embryo cannot hatch on its own to implant on the walls of the uterus and thus could lead to implantation failure, thereby causing infertility.

 This scenario can be compared to the seed.
 When we need the seed to germinate we soak it in water such that when the water seeps in the force is sufficient to break the outer seed coat and germination occurs, same is with human embryo too.

-In this technique the outer shall of the embryo is breached with few laser pulses of very low intensity to create holes in the zona pellucida thus making it thin.
-As the embryo develops further to the blastocyst having >150 cells the pressure from with in will be sufficient to facilitate hatching of the zona pellucida giving way for the embryo to implant on the walls of the uterus successfully.
+In this technique, the outer shell of the embryo is breached with few laser pulses of very low intensity to create holes in the zona pellucida thus making it thin.
+As the embryo develops further to the blastocyst having >150 cells the pressure from within will be sufficient to facilitate hatching of the zona pellucida giving way for the embryo to implant on the walls of the uterus successfully.